aimlsystems/2021/_wpages/awards.md

 ----

 {:.text-justify}
-Created by a generous donation of the __Professor Ram Kumar Memorial Foundation__, the `Best of AIML Systems’ Awards will be given annually at the International Conference on Artificial Intelligence and Machine Learning Systems.
+Created by a generous donation of the __COMSNETS Association__, the `Best of AIML Systems’ Awards will be given annually at the International Conference on Artificial Intelligence and Machine Learning Systems.